 Phase II will enhance access to financial services and business development by strengthening informal groups and facilitating linkages with formal service providers in the project areas.
 This will include increasing access to credit, which is one of the major challenges that women entrepreneurs experience.
-Informal sources of finance that are very important for women in rural areas, such as the local community and informal savings clubs, will be strengthened and access facilitated for youths to integrated financial services packages such as those offered by EcoNet, and Lesotho National Development Corporation (LNDC) and others.
+Informal sources of finance that are very important for women in rural areas, such as the local community and informal savings clubs, will be strengthened and access facilitated for youths to integrated financial services packages such as those offered by EcoNet, Lesotho National Development Corporation (LNDC) and others.
 Farmers' groups will be linked to microfinance associations (Savings and Lending Groups) and also collaborate with other institutions to provide financial education to community groups; where the need arises, linkages of potential farmer groups to formal financial institutions will be facilitated.
 The project will work in partnership with a range of other private lenders and business support institutions like Econet and LNDC to strengthen the capacity of microfinance associations.
 This will not necessarily be through a formal partnership, but will include advocacy and sensitisation with potential lenders so that they are aware of the vulnerability of potential clients and become more effective in serving rural communities to promote sustainability of small and micro enterprises.
 This will include strengthening their skills to build systems that can easily follow-up on the borrowers and ensure proper utilization of funds, skills to develop tailored lending models, and simplified loan application processes and repayment modalities.
-The project will support the micro-credit institutions to develop lending models which prioritise small loan services to groups.
-In these models, the group can promise to monitor each member's loan utilization and re-payment and in return get lower interest rates; the member's subscriptions could also be put up as collateral, forcing them to repay their loans or lose their group membership.
-Other rural finance institutions may encourage enterprise owners to register for membership and thereby enjoy low interest rates.
-Micro-credit institutions can also be capacitated on resource mobilization strategies that may allow them to charge lower interest rates.
+The project will facilitate the linkages between micro-credit institutions and farmers and promote lending models which prioritise small loan services to groups.
 More women are engaged in enterprise/small business activities including retail, agriculture and cottage industries as a way of creating livelihoods for their households.
 Based on this, micro-credit providers in Lesotho are well-disposed to target women, to assist them to start or expand their businesses.
 The issue has been the lack of access to financial services and micro credit in the project's areas, which the project will facilitate.